-Santa Ana College provides information about institutional quality and the accreditation process to the public through its College catalog58, Schedule of Classes59, College website84, District publications, communications by the District Chancellor106 and College President107, as well as other marketing and outreach means.
+Santa Ana College provides information about institutional quality and the accreditation process to the public through its College catalog, Schedule of Classes, College website, District publications, communications by the District Chancellor and College President, as well as other marketing and outreach means.
 Self-Evaluation reports prepared for the accreditation process, External Evaluation Reports of Educational Quality and Institutional Effectiveness by the visiting team, the Commission's action letter stating the outcome of an accreditation review as well as the College's resulting accreditation status, upcoming Commission visits to the College, and information about institutional effectiveness in achieving the College mission are made available to campus constituencies, students, and the public through the College website, after the Commission takes action on the institution's accreditation.
-108 The College's accreditation website also includes information about other specialized or external programmatic accrediting bodies for programs that include Automotive Technology, Occupational Therapy Assistant, Paralegal Studies, Pharmacy Technology, and Registered Nursing.
+The College's accreditation website also includes information about other specialized or external programmatic accrediting bodies for programs that include Automotive Technology, Occupational Therapy Assistant, Paralegal Studies, Pharmacy Technology, and Registered Nursing.
 The public is also able to access information on both the College website homepage and accreditation website regarding filing complaints against Santa Ana College with ACCJC.